liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ## First fix idea
 _Selectors should not return empty values such as `''` and `[]`_

-Where previously our selector returned `''` when the value was not present, what if we returned an option type?
+Where previously our selector returned `''` when the value was not present, what if we returned an Option type?
 ```dart
 Option<String> getLoggedInUsername (FlutteryState state) =>
     state.session.fold(() => None(), (session) => Some(session.username));